CPRA

 CPRA vs. CCPA: What’s Changed?

-While the CCPA laid the foundation for consumer privacy rights in California, the CPRA strengthens and refines these protections in several key ways:
+While the CCPA laid the foundation for consumer privacy rights in California, the CPRA strengthens and refines those protections in several key ways:

-• Expanded Consumer Rights: CPRA adds the right to correct inaccurate personal information and the right to limit the use of sensitive personal data (e.g., race, health information, geolocation, etc.).
+- Expanded Consumer Rights: The CPRA adds the right to correct inaccurate personal information and the right to limit the use and disclosure of sensitive personal information.

 Key Requirements for Businesses